ismir/ismir-home/docs/pages/reviewer-guidelines.md

 - Novelty of the paper
 - Scholarly/scientific quality
 - Reusable insights
-- Stimulation potential
+- Potential to generate discourse
-- Appropriateness of topic
+- Relevance of the topic to ISMIR
-- Importance
+- Pioneering proposals
 - Readability and paper organization

 Keep in mind that minor flaws can be corrected, and should not be a reason to reject a paper.
 However, accepted papers must be technically sound and make an original and substantial contribution to the field.
 Also, please familiarize yourself with the information in the Call for Papers regarding the topics of the conference.